Clinical validation is not product-market fit

 Investors & funders

 You're backing health innovation but your portfolio companies are stalling post-investment.
 The clinical story is strong but adoption isn't happening.
-I help you assess demand-side and adoption risk, including whether the company's milestones align with realistic exit pathways.
+I help you assess demand-side and adoption risk, as part of DD or for your existing portfolio, including whether the company's milestones align with realistic exit pathways.

 2